 St Francis Hospital treats a staggering 1600+ patients every year for TB.
-Most are managed at the TB Corner (Outpatient Clinic) by the work of one full time Clinical Officer, backed up by 36 volunteers.
+Most are managed at the TB Corner (Outpatient Clinic) by the work of one full time Clinical Officer, backed up by a team of volunteers.

 Chris Faldon decided to raise enough funds to purchase 36 bicycles for their TB team.
 Why?
 Bicycles help enormously the community team at the hospital to get out to remote rural areas.
 They walk miles each day to ensure patients get their medication daily, check on the health of patients and their families, as well as educate community groups about TB & HIV.
 Bikes act as taxis by enabling them to bring patients into the hospital when needed.
 A bike could make all the difference to TB control in a country ravaged by the disease.
 Many patients are co-infected with HIV which makes TB an even greater killer if treatment is poor.
 The right bike to fit the rough terrain and carry passengers costs around £100 to purchase in Zambia and will help boost the local economy.

 The Good News Well we did it!
 THANK YOU SO MUCH!
 Over £5,000 was raised.
 In October 2013, 36 bikes were collected (made in Lusaka by Zambikes) and delivered to St Francis Hospital.
 Each bike was given a unique name and issued to each of the active volunteers.
 In addition, specially designed and printed t-shirts were provided for the volunteers to increase their profile within the community.

 "The bicycle (named 'Daniel') has really helped me in my voluntary work for follow up visiting, adherence counselling and contact tracing.
 Thank you to all the donors for your support in the fight against TB" (Kennedy)

 "My bike (named Zechariah) shortens the distance when seeing my clients, taking sputum specimens, attending meetings.
 Thank you for remembering me and giving me this present!"
 (Loveness)